stop waiting. pick yourself.

 These “beliefs” held me back for the longest time, stifling my desire to explore the possibility of writing for a living.
 At one point, I even convinced myself I wouldn’t be any good at it, despite receiving compliments time and again by colleagues and bosses to the contrary.
 But the voice in my head persisted, so one day I decided the only way to know for sure was to put my writing out there and let others be the judge of it.

 So I started blogging.
 That led to a couple of different things, including the opportunity to write 500 Google Glass app ideas.
-Not all 500 ideas have been published, but it was an interesting experience nonetheless.
-Then I set up a professional website branding myself as a Creative Copywriter.
-I was nervous about calling myself a “copywriter” – what if people thought I was rubbish?
+Not all 500 ideas were published, but it was an interesting experience nonetheless.
+Then I set up a professional website branding myself as a copywriter.
+I was really nervous about it – what if people thought I was rubbish?
 But I dug my heels in and persevered.

 The day I got my first writing commission, I was both elated and terrified.
 Someone actually wanted to pay me to write!
 One client led to another, and when I started getting requests from clients based in the US and Europe to do writing for them – I was ecstatic.
 Me, a freelance copywriter with paying clients.
 Who would have thought?